meetk5/Team-Project1/README.md

  o	Pre-Covid, Cape May County had the highest unemployment rate at 6.9%

- o	Pre Covid, Hunderton County had the lowest unemployment rate at 2.6%
+ o	Pre Covid, Hunterdon County had the lowest unemployment rate at 2.6%

  o	2020, Atlantic County became the county with the highest unemployment rate changing from 4.9% to 17.8%

- o	Hunterton County remains the county with the lowest unemployment rate at 7.2%
+ o	Hunterdon County remains the county with the lowest unemployment rate at 7.2%

 ![image](https://user-images.githubusercontent.com/84213057/126387394-67822df3-e9e0-4bed-a410-8ee80e8b1a22.png)
 ![image](https://user-images.githubusercontent.com/84213057/126387421-6a0955fc-a824-4425-9093-06d82f2f55c1.png)